 Quality measure Description Actual Notes/Comments Household access to a vehicle Proportion of respondents that report that their household owns or has the regular use of a car, motorcycle, van, truck, caravan, camper van, boat, quad bike, tractor or trailer.
+94% The rate was 93% according to the 2018 Census.
+Survey results closely match this, indicating that screener question ID1.09 was not inadvertently skipped.
 If this question is not asked / answered correctly, the respondent skips the screener questions relating to vehicle offences with the potential to lose victimisation data.
 Vehicle-related crime makes up a significant proportion of crime reported in the survey.
-93% The rate was 92% according to the 2013 Census (note that 2018 Census data was not yet available).
-Survey results closely match this, indicating that screener question ID1.09 was not inadvertently skipped.
 Household access to a bicycle Proportion of respondents that report that their household owns or has the regular use of a bicycle.
-If this question is not asked / answered correctly the respondent skips the screener questions relating to bicycle offences with the potential to lose victimisation data.
-48% Rates of reported bicycle ownership were monitored at the individual interviewer-level, to ensure that screener question ID1.10 was asked correctly.
+51% Rates of reported bicycle ownership were monitored at the individual interviewer-level, to If this question is not asked / answered correctly the respondent skips the screener questions relating to bicycle offences with the potential to lose victimisation data. ensure that screener question ID1.10 was asked correctly.
 Victimisation rate Proportion of respondents that complete at least one victim form.
+37% Victimisation rates were monitored at the individual interviewer-level, Designed to identify individual interviewers who may not be completing the screener questions correctly. to ensure that incident screener questions were asked correctly.

+Average victim forms completed per survey Average number of victim forms completed per respondent.
 Designed to identify individual interviewers who may not be completing the screener questions correctly.
-39% Victimisation rates were monitored at the individual interviewer-level, to ensure that incident screener questions were asked correctly. forms completed per respondent.
-Designed to identify individual interviewers who may not be completing the screener questions and also the completing the screener questions.
-Rates were monitored at the individual interviewer-level, to ensure that incident screener questions were asked correctly, and also that victim forms were not being incorrectly skipped.
+0.63 Rates were monitored at the individual interviewer-level, to ensure that incident screener questions were asked correctly, and also that victim forms were not being incorrectly skipped.
 Showcard use Proportion of respondents that reported in the telephone audit call that the interviewer used showcards to assist with delivering the survey.
 Showcards are used throughout the survey to help the respondent answer questions.
 94% Rate indicates that showcards were consistently used in field.